CodeDroidBot/TalonESP/README.md

 | **CAN** | Built-in TWAI or MCP2515 |

 ---
-The Porject is currently development and pending full integration and features
+The Porject is currently development and pending full integration and features and more feature coming soon.

 ## Getting Started